sabirinID/Data-Science/README.md

-# sabirin

-• 👋 Hi, I’m @sabirinID
+• 👋 Hi everyone!
+I’m @sabirinID

-• 👀 I’m interested in Data Analytics, Data Science, and Machine Learning
+• 👀 I’m interested in Data Engineering, Data Analytics, Data Science, and Machine Learning

-• 🌱 I’m currently learning Data Science
+• 🌱 I’m currently learning about World of Data Science

-• 💞️ I’m looking for work on Data Analytics and Data Scince field
+• 💞️ I’m looking for work on Data Analytics or Data Science field

-• 📫 How to reach me syahrildimassabirin@gmail.com
+• 📫 How to reach me: syahrildimassabirin@gmail.com